 The modern world lives and dies by precision.
 The nanometer-level tolerances of precision in manufacturing and fabrication make sure that our fuel flows peacefully, skyscrapers keep standing, and GPS satellites continue their orbit.
 Machine maintenance has been lagging the transformation of industry 4.0.
 By relying on non-managed and unmonitored processes and single-point failure models.

 A practical exercise in saying something more than “I like good things and dislike bad things”.
 Thousands of hours of agency and in-house branding, PR, marketing, and miscellaneous “communications professional” work time is spent on trying to dress up the flaccid and the obvious as “brand values”.
-Marketing and communications… Read More »How to uncover authentic (brand) values.
+Marketing and communications people act as if repeating meaningless words strung together like an incantation will actually convince… Read More »How to uncover authentic (brand) values.

 Don’t be confused.
 You, the consumer, are the product of branding.
 The doctrine of “no-self” in Buddhism describes the idea that there is no single, indivisible, permanent self.
-You are not your perceptions, your thoughts, your feelings, not even your body that replaces every component of itself many times over… Read More »A Brand is a set of values.
+You are not your perceptions, your thoughts, your feelings, not even your body that replaces every component of itself many times over during a lifetime.
+There is no permanents self, but what you call your self is… Read More »A Brand is a set of values.

 Hon Lik is the Chinese pharmacist credited as the creator of the modern, commercially viable e-cigarette.
 His father, a life-long smoker, died of lung cancer.
 Lik himself had averaged a pack and a half per day for the majority of his life.
 He launched the first commercial e-cigarette brand, Ruyan, in 2003.
 He founded the modern vape industry and helped mitigate the harm of one of the most prolific killers in the 20th century: the cigarette.